This is part two in a three-part series covering blockchain technologies. Read part one to learn how blockchain is modernizing enterprise apps.

 Emerging technologies almost always raise an important question for companies on the brink of breakthroughs: What will this innovation mean for our existing IT infrastructure?
 Do we have the foundation to support it?

 Blockchain just may be one of these scenarios.
 Those leveraging it will certainly face new implications on an already complex center of gravity: data management.
 To improve applications, supply chains, contracts, transactions, processes, and more, getting data dialed in is a foundational step.
 Let’s look at why.

 Blockchain Data Basics: On-chain Data vs. Off-chain Data

 As I noted in part one, blockchains are permanent, uneditable digital records of information, or “immutable ledgers.”
 (Immutable means you can’t delete or edit them, and ledgers are files where transactions are recorded.)
 These ledgers are distributed across a collection of decentralized nodes powered by computers around the world, rather than one centralized location, like a bank’s server.
 And because records exist in so many places, the record isn’t owned by just one entity.

-In theory, no one can delete, change, or generally mess with records once they’re on the chain.
+In theory, no one can delete or change records once they’re on the chain.
 And when data can’t be deleted, it piles up.

 Blockchains, by design, are not ideal for storing large amounts of data.
 Instead, when a transaction is logged onto a blockchain—say, a record of purchase—that event is logged across nodes.
 That’s called “on-chain” data.
 Any other data related to that transaction—for example, an image of the purchase, a description, etc.—is stored elsewhere.
 That’s called “off-chain” data.